Designing your first workflow

 You will be presented by the Arkitekt Workflow Designer, which is a drag and drop interface to create workflows.

-from the nodes sidebar into the workflow, and connect them by dragging the output of one Node
+You can drag Nodes from the nodes sidebar into the workflow, and connect them by dragging the output of one Node to the input of another.

 Lets see the design in progress.